 - Combine the coconut flour, baking powder and baking soda in a bowl and blend.

-- Add in all the liquid ingredients; mix well.
+- Add in all the liquid ingredients; mix well with a spoon.

 - Pour into the cupcake tins and bake at 350 degrees for 20 minutes.